 Are there many models to download and print?

 Yes, there are thousands, if not hundreds of thousands of models that you can download and print.
 In addition, if you have some CAD knowledge, you can make your own models.
 See our guide on Free STL Files for 3D Printing.

 G-code is the code, or instructions, that 3D Printers use to know how the shafts of the machine should move, as well as how much filament to extrude.

 What is an STL file?

-It is the 3D model itself that is saved in a so-called STL file.
+A 3D model file is saved in the computer as an STL file.
 There are other file types that do the same thing.

 What is the difference between 1.75mm and 2.85mm filaments?

 There are various types of filaments on the market.
 Apart from material, the filaments also differ in size.
 The most common filament sizes are 1.75mm and 2.85mm.
 The filament size to buy will depend on your 3D printer nozzle.
 Check whether your nozzle is 1.75mm or 2.85mm.